Digital-Geography/Master_Thesis_Knabe/README.md

 The temporal and spatial analysis was preformed by two individual models.

 ## File descriptions
+MosAl_explo_prepro.ipynb: Data preparation and exploration of Mosquito Alert data (presences and sampling effort) Workflow.png: Flow chart to describe the individual steps of the spatio-temporal analysis

 Mosquito Alert observation and sampling effort data is accessible from: https://labs.mosquitoalert.com/metadata_public_portal/README.html
-Master_MosAl.ipynb: Data preparation and exploration of Mosquito Alert data (presences and sampling effort)

 To provide an overview of the associated research, the abstract of the thesis is provided: